 - easy to make

-- you know the ingredients
+- the ingredients are already at hand

 Why should I own a body scrub?